Hobbies That Make Money: Turn Your Hobby Into a Business

 Mandie: It was just very grassroots, very organic growth, and still is to this day, just word of mouth.
 We don’t spend money on advertising because first of all, we don’t know how.
 Neither of us has a background in business at all.
 We both work full-time in separate industries, and we’re just kind of figuring it out as we go, teaching ourselves and taking advantage of the resources that we can, that are available to us online.
 But, we’re just figuring it out as we go kind of.

-Jessica: And even as you turned this hobby into a business and the group started to get success and you built the store with Shopify and Oberlo, you’ve hit the six-figure numbers you have still without any ads, is that right?
+Jessica: And as you founded this hobby that made money and the group started to get success and you built the store with Shopify and Oberlo, you’ve hit the six-figure numbers you have still without any ads, is that right?

 Aubrey: That’s right.
 We’ve never in the history of whether it be wholesaling or dropshipping, we’ve never spent a dollar on ads, just…